Alyssa Peterson: Death

 Radioed into the Tactical Operations Center at 0900 on September 16, an unidentified aircraft reported visual sighting of a body near the Third Brigade Landing Zone (LZ).
 After further investigation, it was determined that on September 15, 2003, Alyssa Peterson died from a "non-combat weapons discharge" at the Tal Afar airbase on the Syrian-Iraqi frontier.
 Subsequent investigation revealed that she had been placed under suicide watch after refusing further participation in interrogation sessions at a location known as "the cage".
-Techniques used there she had said constituted torture of Iraqi prisoners.
+She had said techniques used there constituted torture of Iraqi prisoners.

 According to a report into the investigation into her death:

 We told her that you have to be able to turn on and off the interrogation mode -- that you act differently towards the people we meet with outside of the detainee facility," one fellow soldier stated.
 "She said that she did not know how to be two people; she ... could not be one person in the cage and another outside the wire.

 Just before her death, Peterson spoke to another intelligence specialist, Kayla Williams, about her concerns.
 According to the Huffington Post, Williams also was forced to take part in torture interrogations during which detainees were assaulted, stripped, blindfolded, and then confronted with a female interrogator.
 It is also reported that interrogation included cramped confinement, stress position, sleep deprivation, insects placed in a confinement box and waterboarding.
 She refused to participate in this.

 Peterson's body was returned to Flagstaff, Arizona, in late September 2003, where she was buried with full military honors at Citizens Cemetery.